Skip to main content

 What is the Health Care Professional Verification Form requirement?

-• A form is required with every initial application.
+• A form is required with every initial and renewal application.
 It must be signed and dated within the last 6 months.

 Who qualifies as a health care professional?